nnamon/ctf101-systems-2016/lessonplan.md

 3. Input/Output
 4. Types of Compromise
 5. Illustration of Compromise in Target Python Applications
-6. Data Representation and Endianness
-7. C and x86-64 Assembly
+6. C and x86-64 Assembly
-8. Memory Layout
+7. Memory Layout
-9. Stack Frames
+8. Stack Frames
-10. Calling Conventions
-11. Debuggers
+9. Debuggers
-12. Memory Corruption Vulnerabilities
+10. Memory Corruption Vulnerabilities
-13. Other Vulnerabilities
+11. Other Vulnerabilities
-14. Mitigations and Bypasses
+12. Mitigations and Bypasses
+13. Conclusions and Additional Challenges

 ## 0. Approach